-Comparatively, human colostrum consists primarily of IgA, one of the most common antibodies in an individual’s body.
+Immunoglobulins (antibodies) are found in both human and bovine colostrum.
+Human colostrum consists primarily of IgA, one of the most common antibodies in an individual’s body.
 IgA is found in the secretions of the mucosal surfaces, such as tears and saliva.

-Bovine colostrum includes a higher concentration of an insulin-like growth factor (IGF) than human colostrum.
+On the other hand, bovine colostrum contains a higher concentration of insulin-like growth factor (IGF) than human colostrum.
 It also contains special enzymes that prevent growth factors from being digested.

 Lactose is the primary sugar found in milk and other dairy products.
 It has been shown to help newborns absorb and retain many important minerals, including calcium, manganese, and zinc.

 Human colostrum contains the highest amount of lactose available to any species.
-The lactose in human colostrum supports a newborn’s brain growth and development as well as a child’s fluid loss through sweating and urine formation.
+The lactose in human colostrum supports a newborn’s brain growth and development, as well as a child’s fluid loss through sweating and urine formation.

 Which Is Better: Human or Bovine Colostrum?

-Colostrum is a significant part of the growth and development of cows, goats, sheep, pigs, and other farm animals.
+Colostrum is a significant part of the growth and development of cows, goats, sheep, pigs, and other farm animals as well.
 In fact, the longer a farm animal goes without colostrum after birth, the more likely it becomes that this animal will not survive.
 First, there is an immediate risk of bruising, inflammation, and pain due to the physical trauma associated with birth and going through the narrow space of the birth canal.
 Colostrum helps calm the baby and ease the pain by decreasing the swelling and inflammation.

-Choose Colostrum-LD® for Superior Bovine Colostrum Supplementation
+Choose Colostrum-LD® for Bovine Colostrum Supplementation